About this tutorial

 How do revisions work?

-On the initial push of a new layout, the plugin adds a comment to comment line 3 including a reference to the corresponding AISLER Project ID.
+On the first push of a new layout, the plugin adds a comment to line 3 of the file containing the AISLER Project ID.
+Each subsequent push adds the layout as a new revision.
+To create a new project instead, remove the comment before pushing.

 How to automatically assign parts?